ItsDeva/Android-Feedback-System/README.md

 You should of course change my link in your own link and you should also change the script name so that everything is working properly

+# TODO #
+- There must first be considered whether there is a internet connection.

 # Report Issues/Bugs #
 [Bugs](https://github.com/bastiaandehart/Android-Feedback-System/issues)